Managing the effects of identity theft

-The Fair Credit Reporting Act (FCRA) gives you specific rights when you are, or believe that you are, the victim of identity theft.
-Here is a brief summary of the rights designed to help you recover from identity theft:
+The Fair Credit Reporting Act (FCRA) gives you specific rights when you are, or believe that you are, a victim of identity theft.
+Here is a brief summary of the rights designed to help you recover from identity theft.

-An Initial Fraud Alert stays on your credit report for at least 90 days.
-An Extended Alert stays on your report for seven years.
-To place either of these alerts, you will need to provide appropriate proof of your identity, which may include your Social Security number.
-If you ask for an Extended Alert, you will have to provide an identity theft report.
-An identity theft report includes a copy of a report you have filed with a federal, state or local law enforcement agency, plus any additional information requested.
-For more detailed information about the identity theft report, visit www.ftc.gov/idtheft and www.consumerfinance.gov/learnmore.
+To place either of these alerts, a consumer reporting agency will require you to provide appropriate proof of your identity, which may include your Social Security Number.
+If you ask for an extended alert, you will have to provide an identity theft report.
+An identity theft report includes a copy of a report you have filed with a federal, state, or local law enforcement agency, and additional information a consumer reporting agency may require you to submit.
+For more detailed information about the identity theft report, visit www.consumerfinance.gov/learnmore.

-To learn more about identity theft and how to deal with its consequences, visit www.ftc.gov/idtheft, www.consumerfinance.gov/learnmore, or write to the FTC or the CFPB.
+To learn more about identity theft and how to deal with its consequences, visit www.consumerfinance.gov/learnmore, or write to the Consumer Financial Protection Bureau.
 You may have additional rights under state law.
-For more information, contact your local consumer protection agency or your state attorney general.
+For more information, contact your local consumer protection agency or your state Attorney General.

 In addition to the new rights and procedures to help consumers deal with the effects of identity theft, the FCRA has many other important consumer protections.
 They are described in more detail at www.consumerfinance.gov/learnmore.